shaunsmith/functionslab/9-Functions-Invoke-OCI-Events.md

 ![OCI Nav Menu > Events](images/oci-events-nav-menu.jpg)

+You can listen to specific events using a filter criteria.
+In this case, we are only interested in uploads to our specific Object Storage bucket.
+So let us use the "Object Storage - Create Object" event with "bucketName" as the filter criteria.
+Refer to the service documentation for more information on the event types and filters.

 ![user input](images/userinput.png)
-Click on 'Create Rule' and populate the form as below:
+Click on 'Create Rule' and populate the form with the following values.

 >```
 > Name: cloud-events-NNN